First Among Equals (novel): Post-front bench career

 Charles was depressed about losing the leadership contest.
 His fate was sealed when his embittered ex-wife sold his story to the tabloid News of the World revealing all his underhand tactics.
 Kerslake was not bitter, however, and made Charles (who at this point was aging rapidly) numerous offers to return to the front bench.
 Charles declined them all and at his request became the Speaker of the House of Commons.
 As Speaker, he hosted a historic dinner at which Queen Elizabeth II revealed her intention to abdicate.

 Family

-Charles had a poor relationship with his mother, he detested his brother the Earl, and his two marriages both ended in divorce.
+Charles had a poor relationship with his mother, he detested his brother the Earl, and his two marriages both ended in divorce; his first wife, Fiona, had engaged in an extramarital affair with the chairman of the local Conservative association of Charles' constituency, whilst his second wife, Amanda, secretly sold off several Bridgewater family heirlooms for personal profit.
 Yet he showed a tremendous devotion to his son Harry, and was devastated when his ex-wife implied that Harry might not be his child (he was delighted when a blood type test suggested that he was, albeit not conclusively).

 In the ITV television adaptation of First Among Equals, Charles was played by Jeremy Child.